Contact us for expert advice.

 We are dedicated to winning every Social Security disability case that we accept.
-At Alegria & Barovick LLP, we help each client present the strongest, most persuasive case to the Social Security Administration.
-The Social Security laws and regulations are vast and complex.
-Yet, we have found that a full knowledge of these laws and regulations combined with litigation experience dramatically increases the likelihood of winning a social security disability claim.
-Here at Alegria & Barovick LLP, we have the depth of knowledge and decades of litigation experience necessary to win these cases.
-We cannot guarantee that we will win every claim.
-But, we guarantee we will fight for those who have been wrongly denied social security disability benefits that are deserved.
+At Alegria & Associates PLLC, we help each client gather the evidence needed to win.
+We do so by presenting the strongest, most persuasive case possible to the Social Security Administration.
+The social security laws and regulations are vast and complex.
+These laws and regulations change often.
+Yet, we have found that a full knowledge of these laws and regulations combined with prosecutorial litigation experience dramatically increases the likelihood of winning a social security disability claim.
+Alegria & Associates has decades of litigation experience necessary to win these cases.
+When necessary, we have a network of other skilled attorneys available to help us guarantee we are well-prepared.
+No one can guarantee that you will your claim.
+But, we guarantee we will fight for those who are deserving of social security disability benefits.

 The Road to Social Security Disability Benefits